tildearrow/furnace/doc/8-advanced/command-line.md

 - `-cmdout path`: output command stream dump to `path`.
   - you must provide a file, otherwise Furnace will quit.

+- `-romout path`: output ROM file export to `path`.
+  - you must provide a file, otherwise Furnace will quit.
+  - there must be an available ROM export target for the system.

 - `-txtout path`: output text file export to `path`.
   - you must provide a file, otherwise Furnace will quit.